 How to use the database

 The database provides studies on humanitarian NGOs in war-torn countries.
 Considering the dispersal of records, which make cross-checking from contradictory sources quite difficult, the information put online have been selected according to their availability and their relevance for a strategic analysis.
+The initials of the author of the study and the dates of the latest revisions are provided at the end of the profile of each NGO.
+The transparency rating stopped in 2011.

 Readers are invited to use the database in the spirit of the Internet community, freely, and free of charge.
 Should this data serve for writing a report, an article or a book, we would like our source to be mentioned.